Benjamin Pike Jr.: Scientific catalogs

 Pike Jr.’s success was supported not only by craftsmanship but also by his approach to marketing.
 In the 1840s, he issued two catalogs, one in 1848 and another in 1856, that together listed over 750 instruments ranging from telescopes to spectacles.
-The catalogs included descriptions, engravings, and basic instructions for use, along with information on the scientific principles behind the devices, making them serve both commercial and educational purposes.
-These publications were considered extensive for the period, and rather than limiting sales to customers who visited his Manhattan firm, Pike created a system that enabled individuals from elsewhere to see and purchase his products.
+The catalogs included descriptions, engravings, and basic instructions for use, along with information on the scientific principles behind the devices.
+Rather than limiting sales to customers who visited his Manhattan firm, Pike created a system that allowed people from anywhere to view and purchase his products remotely and on a larger scale.
 This made the catalog not only a sales tool but also a valuable educational resource for scientists and engineers.
-By allowing individuals to view and order products from a distance, he created a system that allowed individuals from anywhere to see and purchase his products on a monumental scale.

-This marketing innovation was revolutionary not only for his business but had impacts on the entire scientific world and the diaspora of its knowledge as a whole.
-It was regarded as the most comprehensive collection of philosophical instruments to ever be conceived that acted as a near-universal catalog of devices and scientific products of the age.
+This marketing innovation was significant for his business and influenced the broader scientific community and the dissemination of scientific knowledge.
+It was regarded as one of the most comprehensive collections of philosophical instruments produced at the time, functioning as a wide-ranging catalog of scientific devices and products available during the period.

 Moreover, it was in these catalogs that Pike took the opportunity to further emphasize the quality of his products and the innovative and modern nature of his designs that incorporated all the finest aspects of the age's contemporary science and engineering.
 He further wished to sway the favor of the United States' growing scientific community and shift their consumption from traditionally European instruments to those of his own firm, and in this goal, he largely succeeded.
-Hence, orders flowed from all across the nation and even parts of Europe, which brought Pike and his company to new heights of fame and prestige.
+Hence, orders were received from all across the nation and even parts of Europe, which brought Pike and his company continued recognition and prestige.
 He then massively expanded his business by demolishing and rebuilding a larger version of his store at the same address in 1850 to accommodate the new influx of customers.
 Leading to the further growth and development of the market reach of his firm as word spread of its quality.

-In addition, his depictions and descriptions were so robust and unprecedented that his engravings were used commonly for more than a century for analysis of both period and contemporary counterparts of scientific instruments in a wide variety of textbooks.
-By the early 20th century, his work had become a fundamental basis for scientific demonstration and description in both professional and scholastic environments.
+In addition, his depictions and descriptions were used commonly for more than a century for analysis of both period and contemporary counterparts of scientific instruments in a wide variety of textbooks.
+By the early 20th century, his work remained in use for scientific demonstration and description in both professional and scholastic environments.